The bottleneck

 Add your voice and design

-task + voice.md + design.md unmistakably yours
+task + person.md + design.md unmistakably yours

 prompt